 Sailor Piece

 Sailor Piece’s grind is shorter and more varied.
 Leveling involves a mix of ground combat, naval missions, crew tasks, and exploration.
 The ship system adds a second progression track — you’re leveling your character AND upgrading your ship simultaneously.
+Every session gives you two progression bars to fill, not one.

 Round 3: PvP and Endgame